The Ice Tower: Filming

 Principal photography began in Paris on 7 January 2024, and wrapped in March 2024.
 Filming also took place in Yvelines between February and March 2024, and in the city of Bolzano in Northern Italy, between late February and late March 2024.

 Release

 The Ice Tower had its world premiere at the 75th Berlin International Film Festival in official competition on 16 February 2025.
 The film was released theatrically in France by Metropolitan Filmexport on 17 September 2025.
 International sales are handled by Goodfellas.
 The film was shown in a special silent screening at the Brussels International Fantastic Film Festival on 17 April 2025.

 On 18 February 2025, Yellow Veil Pictures acquired North American distribution rights to the film and released it theatrically in the United States on 3 October 2025.
-BFI Distribution will release the film in the United Kingdom on 21 November 2025.
+BFI Distribution released the film in the United Kingdom on 21 November 2025.
 Movies Inspired will release it in Italy and Bir Film will release it in Turkey.
-The film will release in Germany on 18 December.
+The film was released in Germany by Grandfilm on 18 December 2025.

 The official poster and the official trailer for the film were released on 5 August 2025.

+Home media

+The Ice Tower was released on digital download and video on demand in France by Metropolitan Filmexport on 18 December 2025.
+The DVD and the 4k Blu-ray featuring audio commentary by the filmmakers were released in France on 12 March 2026.

+In the United Kingdom, the film was made available for streaming on BFI Player on 12 January 2026.

+In the United States, the Blu-ray for the film was included on the box set The Worlds of Lucile Hadžihalilović, released by Severin Films on 30 June 2026, with bonus features such as an introduction by Hadžihalilović, interviews with Hadžihalilović and cinematographer Jonathan Ricquebourg, two Q&As at the IFC Center, and a video essay by Alexandra Heller-Nicholas.
+The film will be made available to stream on Shudder on 5 June 2026.